demiculus/mentalmodel/about.md

 ### Having a Hard Time

 If you're having a hard time with a specific mental model you probably are missing a prerequisite.
 Either try to identify what it is, practice with a friend or work on another mental model.

+You can also try getting unstuck by using [unstuck tool](/unstuck)

 <!-- ### Practice Days